sekyondaMeta/helion/docs/deployment_autotuning.md

 - **`static_shapes=False`:** switch to bucketed dynamic shapes.
 Helion reuses results as long as tensor dtypes and device types stay constant.
   Shape changes only trigger a re-selection when a dimension size crosses the buckets `{0, 1, ≥2}`.
-Use this when you need one compiled kernel to handle many input sizes.
+Helion also tracks whether any tensor exceeds the `torch.int32` indexing limit (more than ``2**31 - 1`` elements) and will automatically regenerate code with 64-bit indexing in that case.
+Use this mode when you need one compiled kernel to handle many input sizes, and pin ``@helion.kernel(..., index_dtype=torch.int64)`` if large tensors are the norm so you avoid an extra specialization boundary.

 - **Custom keys:** pass `key=` to group calls however you like.
 This custom key is in addition to the above.